manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 ## Contact

 If you have any questions or feedback, please feel free to contact the corresponding author: drewgron@umich.edu.
-In case of github-specific issues, contact manishrv@umich.edu
+In case of GitHub-specific issues, contact manishrv@umich.edu